Top 3 trends in ID verification technology

 Often, the most difficult part of successfully launching consumer-facing ID theft tech is convincing users to adopt the tech if it requires a change in their usual behavior patterns.
 It is worth noting that – as with fingerprint ID functionality – consumers will likely first be made comfortable with facial recognition through repeated exposure and use of it on their smartphones.
 Only after the feature is vetted and becomes mainstream will organizations likely roll it out as part of their own ID-verification processes.

-Forty-four percent of American consumers ranked ID theft and banking fraud as their top concern on FICO’s latest consumer finance trend.
-With ID theft costing banks upwards of one billion dollars per year,2 not to mention inestimable amounts of customer goodwill, preventing it is certainly a top concern for organizations as well.
+Forty-four percent of American consumers ranked ID theft and banking fraud as their top concern on FICO’s latest consumer finance trend.1 With ID theft costing banks 16.8 billion dollars per year, not to mention inestimable amounts of customer goodwill, preventing it is certainly a top concern for organizations as well.2

 As both consumers and organizations become more security conscious, more effective identity-verification tools are being created to meet the market’s needs.
 The culmination of the aforementioned trends is evidence that while ID security threats may be on the rise now, new technology is on its heels.
 The widespread implementation of these trends will ultimately equate to more secure in-person and online interactions – which will result in positive benefits for businesses and consumers alike.